adiityajha/STM32_QEMU_BareMetal/README.md

 QEMU must be run with `-semihosting-config enable=on,target=native`.

-**Expected terminal output:**
+**Program Output:**

 ```
-Boot OK
+STM32F4 Bare-Metal Boot Success
-Data/BSS OK: initialized=123, uninitialized=0
-SysTick enabled – entering main loop
+Memory Init Verification: SUCCESS
+SysTick Interrupts Active
+SysTick Interrupt detected!
+SysTick Interrupt detected!
+SysTick Interrupt detected!
-SysTick fired
+SysTick Interrupt detected!
-SysTick fired
+SysTick Interrupt detected!
-SysTick fired
+SysTick Interrupt detected!

 ...
 ```

 This output proves that `main()` was reached, that both memory sections were initialized correctly, and that SysTick interrupts are firing.

 ---

 ## Part E – SysTick Interrupt Verification

-The SysTick timer is configured in `systick_init()` with the 24-bit maximum reload value (`0x00FFFFFF`), using the processor clock.
-Both the counter enable bit and the interrupt enable bit are set in `SYSTICK_CTRL`.
+The SysTick timer is initialized in `systick_init()` using the maximum reload value (`0x00FFFFFF`).
+The processor clock is used and the interrupt is enabled by setting the required bits in the `SYSTICK_CTRL` register.

-`SysTick_Handler` is implemented in the startup file.
-It increments the global `systick_count` variable which is declared `volatile` in `main.c` so the compiler cannot cache it.
+The interrupt handler `SysTick_Handler` is implemented in the startup file.
+Every time the interrupt fires, it increments the global variable `systick_count`.

+The variable `systick_count` is declared as `volatile` in `main.c` so the compiler always reads its latest value from memory.

-To verify the handler was actually running, a breakpoint was placed inside it and `systick_count` was printed across multiple firings.
+To verify that the interrupt was working, a breakpoint was placed inside `SysTick_Handler`.
+The value of `systick_count` was printed multiple times while continuing execution.

 **Commands used:**